Cubix-Dev/infinite-docs/docs/index.md

 ninja -C build install
 ```

-## 🔥 Code Examples

-The repository contains several example projects that can help you get adjusted to the Infinite Library.
+Once you're ready to start building your first project head over to the [Getting Started documentation](../getting_started) to learm some basic tips and tricks on how to start using the Infinite Library.

 ## 📖 License